-Enrolling at St Anthony’s Parish School is an easy but important process.
+Enrolling at St Anthony’s School is an easy but important process.
 There are three easy steps that you need to complete for enrolment.

 How to Apply

 Below is the link where you can complete an online Application for Enrolment.

 Once you have clicked on the link, you can enter and review the required details and submit the form, for your application to be lodged.
 Once you start the application, you have up to 30 days to return to the form and submit it, before it expires from the system.

 If applying to enrol more than one student, an option will be available to submit another application for each individual student when the form is completed.

 The school’s Enrolments Officer will contact you once the application has been submitted.

 Should you have any difficulty completing the online Application for Enrolment, please contact the Enrolments Officer on (07)4094 6900 or email email@example.com for assistance.

 Application for Enrolment forms are also available as printed documents from the school office or may be emailed upon request.

 Step 1: The enrolment application